-The Company is a public limited liability company ("Société Anonyme") qualifying as a SICAV and is subject to the provisions of the Luxembourg law related to commercial companies of 10 August 1915, as amended from time to time, and the Law of 2010.
+The Company is a public limited liability company ("Société Anonyme") qualifying as a SICAV and is subject to the provisions of the Luxembourg law related to commercial companies of 10 August 1915, as amended from time to time, and the Law of 2010

-The Company was set up on 18 May 1994 under the Law of 30 March 1988 on undertakings for collective investment.
-The Articles of Incorporation of the Company were amended for the last time on 20th August 2018.
+The Company was set up on 9 June 1986 through the conversion of the Patrimonial "fonds commun de placement" (common fund) established in May 1960 under the Law of 30 March 1988 on undertakings for collective investment.
+The Articles were amended for the last time on 20 August 2018.
 The coordinated Articles were registered in the Luxembourg Trade and Companies Register, where they are available for inspection.
 Copies may be obtained free of charge upon request at the registered office of the Company.

-The Articles may be amended from time to time in accordance with the quorum and majority requirements laid down by Luxembourg law and the Articles.
+The Company's Articles may be amended from time to time in accordance with the quorum and majority requirements laid down by Luxembourg law and the Company's Articles.
 The Prospectus, including the details of the Sub-Funds as described in detail in each Sub-Fund factsheet under "Investment objective and policy" may be amended from time to time by the Company's Board of Directors with the prior approval of the CSSF in accordance with Luxembourg law and regulations.

 The share capital of the Company will, at all times, be equal to the value of the net assets of the Sub-Funds.
-It is represented by registered shares, all fully paid up, without par value.
+It is represented by immobilized bearer or registered Shares, all fully paid up, without par value.